ton-community/ton-docs/docs/develop/dapps/ton-connect/integration.md

 # b'\x0eT\xd6\xb5\xd5\xe8HvH\x0b\x10\xdc\x8d\xfc\xd3#n\x93\xa8\xe9\xb9\x00\xaaH%\xb5O\xac:\xbd\xcaM'
 ```

-Now, if attacker tries to impersonate someone and doesn't provide valid signature, we will get error: `nacl.exceptions.BadSignatureError: Signature was forged or corrupt`.
+After implementing the above parameters, if an attacker tries to impersonate a user and doesn't provide a valid signature, the following error will be displayed: `nacl.exceptions.BadSignatureError: Signature was forged or corrupt`.

 ## Next steps

-When writing your dApp, here's a list of things you should consider as well:
+When writing a dApp, the following should also be considered:

-- after successful connection (either restored or new), you should display `Disconnect` button instead of a few `Connect` ones;
+- after a successful connection is completed (either a restored or new connection), the `Disconnect` button should be displayed instead of several `Connect` buttons
-- when user disconnects, you'll need to recreate `Connect` buttons;
+- after a user disconnects, `Disconnect` buttons will need to be recreated
 - wallet code should be checked, because
-   - newer wallet versions could place public key in a different location, and
+   - newer wallet versions could place public keys in a different location and create issues
-   - currently user may sign in not with wallet but with some other contract, which will luckily contain his public key in expected location.
+   - the current user may sign in using another type of contract instead of a wallet.
+Thankfully, this will contain the public key in the expected location

 Good luck and have fun writing dApps!